Your Directors present the Sixty Sixth Annual Report together

 SEBI LODR.

-Other disclosures a.
+Other Disclosures a.
 There are no instances of difference between

 amount of the valuation done at the time of one-time settlement and the valuation done